 Balloons make for a great Valentine’s Day gift, but if you’re not careful, they can leave you and thousands of others in the dark.

-• Cook a simple meal together.
+- Cook a simple meal together.
 Microwaves and slow cookers use less energy than an oven.
-If you need to heat things up in the oven, stay efficient by using the oven light and not opening the door to check on your romantic dinner.
+But if you need to heat things up in the oven, stay efficient by using the oven light and not opening the door to check on your romantic dinner.

-• Focus on Energy together.
-Gift-giving could be made easy with our partners at Focus on Energy.
-Check out instant discounts on energy-efficient products like LED bulbs, smart thermostats and power strips.
+- Focus on Energy together.
+Check out our partners at Focus on Energy for instant discounts on energy-efficient products like LED bulbs, smart thermostats and power strips.
 You may even qualify for a free energy-saving kit.